Su Chi: Education

+Su attended National Chengchi University, where he was classmates with Jason Hu, and graduated in 1971 with a bachelor's degree in political science.
+He then went to pursue graduate studies in the United States, where he earned a master's degree from the School of Advanced International Studies at Johns Hopkins University in 1975, a Master of Arts in political science from Columbia University in 1980, and his Ph.D. from Columbia University in 1984.
+His doctoral dissertation was titled, "Soviet Image of and Policy toward China, 1969–1979".

+After earning his doctorate from Columbia, Su was a postdoctoral researcher at Harvard University.

 Mainland China visit

 2005

-In 2005, Su accompanied Kuomintang Chairperson Lien Chan to visit Nanjing in Jiangsu to meet with the high officials of Communist Party of China.
+In 2005, Su accompanied Kuomintang Chairperson Lien Chan to visit Nanjing in Jiangsu to meet with the high officials of Chinese Communist Party (CCP).

 2013

-In June 2013, Su and delegates led by Kuomintang (KMT) Honorary Chairman Wu Po-hsiung visited China and met with Chinese Communist Party general secretary Xi Jinping.
+In June 2013, Su and delegates led by Kuomintang (KMT) Honorary Chairman Wu Po-hsiung visited China and met with CCP general secretary Xi Jinping.
 The delegation included KMT Vice Chairpersons Hung Hsiu-chu and Huang Min-hui.
 This was his first visit to China after he left the National Security Council (NSC), citing that the ROC law prohibits him to visit China at least three years after he had left his NSC post.